-- Former president of Law Students for Reproductive Justice
+* Former president of Law Students for Reproductive Justice

-- Has been affiliated with Amnesty International, the National Lawyers Guild, and the Georgetown Democrats
+* Has been affiliated with Amnesty International, the National Lawyers Guild, and the Georgetown Democrats

-- Pushes for all health insurers, including those of religiously affiliated institutions, to provide full coverage for abortifacient pills, sterilizations, contraception, and sex-change operations
+* Pushes for all health insurers, including those of religiously affiliated institutions, to provide full coverage for abortifacient pills, sterilizations, contraception, and sex-change operations

-Prior to commencing her legal studies at Georgetown Law School in 2009, Fluke researched the Jesuit university’s health plans for students and found, to her dismay, that they did not cover birth control, abortifacients, or medical abortion procedures.
+In 2009 Fluke enrolled at Georgetown Law School.
+Prior to commencing her legal studies there, she researched the Jesuit university’s healthcare plans for students and found, to her dismay, that they did not cover birth control, abortifacients, or medical abortion procedures.
 She then enrolled at Georgetown and spent the next three years lobbying the school’s administration to change its policy on the issue.

 Some congressional Democrats invited Fluke to speak at a February 16, 2012 hearing on the constitutionality of the “Obamacare” mandate requiring religiously affiliated hospitals, schools, charities, and other health and social-service agencies to provide “free” abortifacient pills, sterilizations, and contraception on demand in their insurance plans—even if doing so violated their own moral codes and the teachings of their churches.
 But Rep. Darrell Issa (R-California), who chaired the hearing, did not permit Fluke to speak, on grounds that Democrats had submitted her name so late as to leave insufficient time for committee members to vet the woman’s credentials.